 With summer rapidly approaching and school winding down, your kids are about to have a whole lot more free time.
-Help them ditch their gaming consoles and tablets to have some good, old-fashioned fun.
+So, help them ditch their gaming consoles and tablets to have some good, old-fashioned fun.
 Join landscape designer and host Doug Scott in this Done-In-A-Weekend Projects episode and discover how to give your kids an entirely new way to play with this DIY sand table build.

 - Miter saw